Subscribe to my free email series, for 20+ years of Life Coaching experience.

 What Is An Elevator Speech?

-An elevator speech or pitch is simply a shortcut explanation that defines the benefits of your coaching and captures the interest of the person or people you are addressing.
-It takes it's name from the goal of being able to get your message across in the time it can take to ride a few flors in an elevator or lift
+The Elevator Speech or Pitch takes it's name from the goal of being able to get your message across in the time it can take to ride a few flors in an elevator or lift - about 30 to 60 seconds.

 Couple talking in life